Skip to main content

 Current Status: Partially Adopted

-In 2018 the CNC decided to adopt IFRS for public interest entities—listed companies, banks, insurance and reinsurance firms and public offering financial institutions—by January 1, 2021, which was extended to 2023.
-CNC plans to also adopt IFRS for all other companies by 2025.
+In 2018, the CNC approved a phased plan to adopt IFRS.
+According to the plan, IFRS would apply to public interest entities, including listed companies, banks, insurance and reinsurance companies, and public offering financial institutions, by January 1, 2021.
+This timeline was subsequently extended to 2023.
+CNC has also announced its intent to expand IFRS adoption to all other companies by 2025.

-IFRS for SMEs has not been adopted in Tunisia.
+IFRS for SMEs has not yet been adopted in Tunisia as of the date of this assessment..

 Current Status: Partially Adopted